tizol/254-demo/README.md

+### What is Meteor?
-#Meteor is a JavaScript App Platform to write full stack web apps
+# Meteor is a JavaScript App Platform to write full stack web apps

 ###
 <img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Meteor-logo.png">